Guardiola confirms Sane will leave Man City after rejecting contract offer | Goal.com

 Leroy Sane has told Manchester City that he will not sign a new contract with the Premier League champions, Pep Guardiola has confirmed.

-The Germany international is entering the final year of his contract, with Bundesliga champions Bayern Munich leading the chase for the 24-year-old.
+The Germany international is entering the final year of his contract at the Etihad Stadium, with Bundesliga champions Bayern Munich leading the chase for the 24-year-old.

 Guardiola confirmed that the club have made several offers to the winger but he has no interest in signing a new deal with the club.